mlr/mlr.github.com/_posts/2015-09-05-slack-bot-api-documentation.md

 Docutron::App.instance.run
 {% endhighlight %}

-We match against the incoming message using the SlackRubyBot's built in `#match` method.
+We match against the incoming message using the SlackRubyBot's `.match` method.
-We're looking for a message in the form of `[request method] [resource name]`.
-For instance `GET person`.
+We're looking for a message in the form of `[request method] [resource name]`, For instance:

+> GET person

 When a message is received, we create a new `Docutron::Response` instance and pass it the request method and the resource.
 We then call `#send` to respond in the